JoshPattman/spotpuppy-go/README.md

 - LegIK interface.
 You can now write custom IK controllers for the legs which allow much easier integration with other leg designs
 - Simpler saving/loading.
 There is now one config file containing everything, with much more concise json
 - Faster performance.
 From some (not very in depth) tests, i think this package runs at least 50-100 times faster than the other code (this is not necessarily all pythons fault, and is partly due to the other package being bloated)
-- Concurrent rotation sensors.
-This module contains a type that wraps a rotation sensor with the ability to update in the background and not block whilst waiting to be read
 - More intuitive leg indexing.
 In this module, all legs are referred to by their name (a string), not with an index.
 This makes confusion less likely